 So, in essence, each user is equipped with a zero client device, a display monitor, and a human interface device (HID) like a keyboard and a mouse.

-Furthermore, because of the absence of moving parts/components, ultrathin clients typically use a fraction of the energy consumed by conventional PCs.
-Additionally, ultrathin clients come in different forms like desktop devices, laptops, or integrated monitors that are relatively easy to deploy, manage and configure.
+Furthermore, because of the absence of moving parts/components, zero clients typically use a fraction of the energy consumed by conventional PCs.
+Additionally, ultrathin or zero clients come in different forms like desktop devices, laptops, or integrated monitors that are relatively easy to deploy, manage and configure.